aajanki/ts2workflows/language_reference.md

 Template literals are strings that support string interpolation.
 For example, `Hello ${name}`.

-Interpolated values can be numbers, strings, booleans or nulls.
+Interpolated values can be numbers, strings, booleans.
 Other types will throw a TypeError during execution.

 ## Expressions